Natural-Computation-Lab/DARWIN-Dataset-Baseline-Performance/data/README.md

 You can download the .csv dataset file at the following page:
  [http://webuser.unicas.it/fontanella/hand.html](http://webuser.unicas.it/fontanella/hand.html)

-Once you have downloadedthe .csv file, yuo need only to copy it in this folder.
+Once you have downloaded the .csv file, you need only to copy it to this folder.